napari/docs/docs/tutorials/cell_tracking.md

     data, features, graph = tracker.to_napari(ndim=2)
 ```

 We set the configuration of the tracker using a configuration file using the `.configure_from_file()` method.
-An example configuration file can be found [here](https://github.com/quantumjot/btrack/blob/main/models/cell_config.json).
+An example configuration file can be found [in the btrack repository](https://github.com/quantumjot/btrack/blob/main/models/cell_config.json).

 Next, the objects are linked into tracks using the `.track_interactive()` method.
 The `step_size` argument specifies how many steps are taken before reporting the tracking statistics.
 The `.optimize()` method then performs a global optimization on the dataset and creates lineage trees automatically.